 - Tap the icon again to disable Do Not Disturb

-You can use theatre mode to temporarily turn off your watch’s screen.
+You can use theater mode to temporarily turn off your watch’s screen.
 This prevents any vibrations or visual notifications from coming through.

 - Swipe down from the top of your screen

-- Tap the watch icon to enable theatre mode
+- Tap the watch icon to enable theater mode

 - Press the middle button to turn screen back on

 The Wear OS by Google app must be running on your phone at all times to ensure a connection with the watch.
 Closing the app disconnects the watch from your phone, and prevents notifications from coming through.
 Make sure the app is open on your phone any time you are wearing your smartwatch.

 - A Connected message will appear in the app